 If you can’t find these pumpkin spice chips from Nestlé®, the cinnamon ones would work beautifully in here.
 You can also use any other baking chips you’ve got on hand.

-Some baking tips for these Pumpkin Chip Oatmeal Sandwich Cookies
+Some baking tips for healthy Pumpkin Cookies

 - using a cookie scoop helps the cookies stay thick and chewy

 - it’s important not to overbake and allow to cool completely before filling

 - if you can’t find pumpkin spice chips, feel free to use cinnamon or chocolate chips instead

 - 1-1/2 cups gluten free oat flour